andreae293/Dreambooth-Stable-Diffusion-cpu/README.md

 # Dreambooth on Stable Diffusion.
 CPU version
-Slight changes were made to make the script work on windows using CPU Usage and requirements are the same as the GPU version at https://github.com/XavierXiao/Dreambooth-Stable-Diffusion
+Slight changes were made to make the script work on windows using CPU.

+Usage and requirements are the same as the GPU version at https://github.com/XavierXiao/Dreambooth-Stable-Diffusion

 Generate regularization images: